luke2533/Oceania-Airlines/README.md

 #### Target audience

-Oceania airlines' target audience are business/economy class customers travelling to countries on the oceanic plate such as australia, hawaii, new zealand and papua new guinea primary for international business and all year round family friendly holiday resorts.
+Oceania airlines' target audience are business/economy class customers travelling to countries on the oceanic plate such as Australia, Hawaii, New Zealand and Papua New Guinea primary for international business and all year round family friendly holiday resorts.

 ### User needs and goals